dllewellyn/denarii-cryptocurrency/README.md

 ```

-Filter only for the currency you're interested in
+Filter only for the cryptoCurrency you're interested in

 ```
 val filteredResult = Api.exchangeRates()